hatninja/AOLS2/README.md

 # AOLS2
-The successor to AOls, an Attorney Online server written entirely with Lua.
+The successor to AOls.
+AOLS2 is an Attorney Online server written entirely with Lua.

-Although designed to be AO2 server, AOLS2 goal is to be extremely flexible in it's functionality.

-Eventually, running AO2 and AC simultaneously.

-If you have any feedback based on it's implementation, it would be greatly appreciated!
+If you have any feedback on it's implementation, it would be greatly appreciated!

 ## Requirements
 * Lua version 5.1 or above (LuaJIT is reccomended)